Neo Tokyo (film): The Running Man

-Zack Hugh (Toshiyuki Morikawa/Jeff Winkless) is the titular "Man Who Cannot Die" the undefeated champion of the "Death Circus" racing circuit and has raced for 10 years.
-Competitors race in high-speed Formula One-like craft, and spectators bet on the lives of these people for huge winnings.
-A Marlowe-esque journalist (Norio Wakamoto/Steve Kramer) is sent to interview the mysterious Zack outside of the track and watches one of his races.
-He soon discovers Hugh has telekinetic abilities which he uses to destroy the other racers, after quietly observing him in the dark, chronically over-using a training interface inside his penthouse.
-As the race ends in his favor, the monitors in the pit display "LIFE FUNCTIONS TERMINATED."
-Mysteriously, though seemingly dead, Hugh continues around the track and is overtaken by a spectral racer.
-He attempts to employ the same strategy, straining to destroy the opponent, but in truth it is against his own mind.
-The force of the telekinesis is directed inward which rapidly tears both Hugh and the vehicle apart.
-The Death Circus is permanently shut down afterwards; the reporter believing the event's true draw was the spectators' need to see how long the racer could beat death.
+Zack Hugh (Banjō Ginga/Jeff Winkless) has dominated the Death Circus racing circuit for 10 years.
+Journalist Bob Stone (Masane Tsukayama/Michael McConnohie) discovers Zack possesses telekinetic abilities, which he uses to destroy the other racers.
+After winning his latest race by killing the competitors, Zack hallucinates being overtaken by a spectral racer and destroys himself when he attempts to use his powers on the hallucination.

 Construction Cancellation Order

-A revolution in the fictional South American country of the Aloana Republic has resulted in a new government being installed; this new government refuses to accept a contract detailing the construction of Facility 444.
-The company responsible for the construction has begun to lose millions, so salaryman Tsutomu Sugioka (Yū Mizushima/Robert Axelrod) is sent to stop production.
-The work is completely automated, carried out by robots programmed to finish the job no matter the consequences and led by a robot identified as 444-1 (Hiroshi Ōtake/Jeff Winkless).
-Witnessing the destruction of several robots and Robot 444-1's refusal to cease operations, Tsutomu begins to lose his patience and is nearly killed by 444-1 who was programmed to eliminate anything that poses a threat to the project.
-He retaliates by destroying 444-1 and follows its powercord that leads to the energy source of the robots in an attempt to finally end the production.
-Unknown to Tsutomu, the old government has been restored and they have agreed to honor the contract once more.
+A revolution in the fictional South American country of the Aloana Republic results in a new government that refuses to accept a contract for the construction of a city-sized project called Facility 444 in an inhospitable swamp.
+Salaryman Tsutomu Sugioka (Yū Mizushima/Robert Axelrod) is sent to stop the construction, which is being performed by robots under the command of an increasingly erratic robot designated 444-1 (Hiroshi Ōtake/Jeff Winkless).
+Witnessing the destruction of several robots and 444-1's refusal to cease operations, Tsutomu begins to lose his patience and is nearly killed by 444-1, who was programmed to eliminate anything that poses a threat to the project.
+Tsutomu retaliates by destroying 444-1 and follows its power cord to the energy source of the robots in an attempt to finally end the construction.
+Unknown to Tsutomu, the old government has been restored and is again honoring the contract.